Msheireb Museums: History

+In October 2025, the museum celebrated its 10th anniversary at the Bin Jelmood House.
+The event included the launch of two publications, one on Qatari architectural heritage and the other on the restoration of the four museum houses.

 Houses

 Bin Jelmood House

 Bin Jelmood House charts the history of the global slave trade, particularly the Indian Ocean slave trade of the region, and the changes caused by its abolition.

+Pearl divers in the Persian Gulf in the late 19th century.
+The activity was largely carried out by enslaved workers.

 Certain sections of the house are dedicated to the narration of the trade in enslaved people throughout the Indian Ocean, a vast region of which the countries of the Persian Gulf are a part of.
 This includes photographs and oral interviews with Qataris of enslaved ancestry, such as musician and actress Fatma Shaddad.
 Additionally, the house sheds light on the historic importation of slaves from Zanzibar to dive for pearls on behalf of their Qatari owners.
 In December 2021, an exhibition was put on display for the International Day for the Abolition of Slavery.

 The Bin Jelmood House gallery hosted the "Frida Kahlo - The Immersive Biography" exhibition in 2022.

 In August 2024, guided tours were held as part of the UNESCO-designated International Day for the Remembrance of the Slave Trade and its Abolition.
+The exhibition "For the Children of Gaza" was showcased from September until October 2024, organised together with Qatar Charity to raise awareness and funding for children affected by the conflict in Gaza.